Ask a COVID-19 Question

 - Is public transportation operating?
 Yes

-- U.S. Embassy Abuja is not aware of any fines for non-compliance.
+U.S. Embassy Abuja and U.S. Consulate Lagos are not aware of any fines for non-compliance.
 However, there are reports of individuals being harassed for non-compliance.

-- The American Citizens Services (ACS) Units in Abuja and Lagos are processing routine ACS services as possible in accordance with COVID-19 prevention measures.
+- The American Citizens Services (ACS) Units in Abuja and Lagos are processing all routine ACS services as possible in accordance with COVID-19 prevention measures.
 Visit our website for updates.
-U.S. citizens in need of an emergency passport for imminent travel should email a copy of their travel itinerary to AbujaACS@state.gov or LagosACS@state.gov.

-- Due to the COVID-19 pandemic, routine visa services in both Abuja and Lagos are currently suspended.
-Abuja and Lagos are accepting limited visa appointments in specific categories as possible in accordance with COVID-19 prevention measures.
+- Abuja and Lagos are accepting limited number of non-immigrant and immigrant visas in accordance with COVID-19 prevention measures.
 Visit our website for updates.

 Nigeria Center for Disease Control (NCDC)